hfhchan/libjpeg-turbo-android-sample/README.md

 # libjpeg-turbo-android
 Sample project for integrating libjpeg-turbo as a library on Android

+Only method signatures using classes supported on Android are compiled into the library.

 # Licenses
 This sample is licensed under the MIT License.